 Certainly, if the amount of land being enroached upon is significant or in any meaningful way detracts from the use and enjoyment of the enroachee’s property, the encroachee may find it worth the time, effort, money, and stress to legally force the encroacher to rectify the encroachment.

-In many cases, the enroachment is so negligible that it is not worth the agony of court proceedings to remedy the situation.
+In many cases, the encroachment is so negligible that it is not worth the agony of court proceedings to remedy the situation.
 Many enroachees will find it more satisfactory, in the end, to simply issue an easement to the encroacher, which gives the encroacher permission to use that small bit of land.
 A surveyor can be brought out to survey the enroachment, create a legal description of it, and the title/escrow company can write up the easement, have both parties sign it, and file it with the county recorder.
-An easement of this nature will typically be limited to just the specific area of the enroachment, and will have wording to the effect that the enroacher cannot further enroach, and that if the building is destroyed, that it cannot be re-built back over the property line.
+An easement of this nature will typically be limited to just the specific area of the encroachment, and will have wording to the effect that the enroacher cannot further enroach, and that if the building is destroyed, that it cannot be re-built back over the property line.

 But don’t take my word for it!
 I advise you to consult a qualified real estate attorney to discuss your options if you have an encroachment situation with your property!
 Caveat emptor. 🙂